-The Company's authorized share capital consists of (i) 499,900,000 Common Shares; and (ii) 100,000 preferred shares.
-As of the date hereof, there are 177,516,011 Common Shares issued and outstanding and nil preferred shares outstanding.
+The Company's authorized share capital consists of (i) 499,900,000 Common Shares; and (ii) 100,000 preferred shares in the capital of the Company ("Preferred Shares").
+As of the date hereof, there are 179,807,812 Common Shares issued and outstanding and nil Preferred Shares outstanding.
 Each issued Common Share carries the right to one vote.

-The amended and restated memorandum and articles of association of the Company provide that a quorum for the purposes of conducting a shareholders' meeting is constituted if one or more Shareholders holding at least 5% of the paid up voting share capital of the Company are present in person or by proxy and are entitled to vote at the Meeting.
+The amended and restated memorandum and articles of association of the Company provide that a quorum for the purposes of conducting a Shareholders' meeting is constituted if one or more Shareholders holding at least 5% of the paid up voting share capital of the Company are present in person or by proxy and are entitled to vote at the Meeting.